codesystems/meta/channels/selenium/docs.md

 *Don't see your preferred browser?
 [Let us know](/contact) and we'll do our best to get it added.*

-#### Starting the Spoon Hub
+#### Starting the Selenium Sandbox

-In your web browser, click the **Start Grid** button in the top-left corner of the page.
+In your web browser, click the **Run** button for the Selenium Grid.
 A buffering dialog will appear on your desktop.
 When the buffering dialog completes, check the **Hub** window on the page.
-When the Spoon hub is ready, this output will appear in the window:
+When the hub is ready, this output will appear in the window:

     Jun 26, 2014 3:21:23 PM org.openqa.grid.selenium.GridLauncher main
     INFO: Launching a selenium grid server